TristanSaucy/physics-test/freezing_the_rules.md

 - `python -m physics_test.cli list-gauge-Cs`

+### 2.1 Base selection rule (frozen)

+Strict mode freezes **base = 360**.

+This is not treated as a mystical claim; it is treated as a **testable selection rule** that we can state up front:

+- **Rule**: choose the **smallest highly-composite integer base** such that the strict, gauge-derived candidate set (U(1), SU(2), SU(3) with the current invariant menu) stays **short after de-duplication** and contains values that can hit the strict EM/strong/weak (and hypercharge, when enabled) **anchor targets** within the project’s strict tolerance using integer \(m\), with the **micro-force anchor fits constrained to nonnegative \(m\)** (macro/micro intuition).

+Motivations (not proofs):

+- **Geometry / phase**: \(360^\circ\) is the conventional integer representation of a full \(2\pi\) cycle.
+If \(m\) is an integer harmonic/band index and \(F_0\) is a frequency scale, “full-cycle” integers are a plausible bridge between counting/harmonics and continuous phase.
+- **Divisor richness**: 360’s factorization makes it highly divisible, which naturally yields a small menu of rationally-related candidates (e.g., 360, 180, 120, 60, 45, 15) under simple invariant divisions.

+### 2.2 Base-vs-alt-bases is a separate pre-registered experiment (exploratory)

+Because base is foundational, we do **not** allow “try a different base” as an ad hoc rescue when a strict result fails.
+Instead, alternative bases (e.g., 420, 840, …) belong to a separate, explicitly labeled experiment:

+- **Experiment**: “base-vs-alt-bases”
+- **Protocol**: fix the invariant menu and strict target set; scan a pre-declared list of candidate bases (e.g., highly composite integers) and evaluate:
+  - size of the deduplicated gauge-derived \(C\) set,
+  - strict-anchor hit rates at the frozen tolerance,
+  - and (optionally) survival on frozen OOS suites.
+- **Decision rule**: the strict base is the *smallest* base meeting the criteria; changing it requires updating the frozen contract and re-running the pre-registered evaluation.

+Reproduce (CLI scaffold):

+- `python -m physics_test.cli base-vs-alt-bases --tol 0.05 --max-nCs 10`
+  - uses the default frozen list of highly-composite bases and includes the hypercharge anchor by default.
+  - default anchor sign constraints: `--em-m-sign nonnegative --strong-m-sign nonnegative --weak-m-sign nonnegative --hyper-m-sign nonnegative`
+- To disable hyper in the scan (explicitly):
+  - `python -m physics_test.cli base-vs-alt-bases --no-hyper --tol 0.05 --max-nCs 10`
+- To relax the micro-anchor \(m\) sign constraints (exploratory, explicitly looser):
+  - `python -m physics_test.cli base-vs-alt-bases --em-m-sign any --strong-m-sign any --weak-m-sign any --hyper-m-sign any --tol 0.05 --max-nCs 10`
+- If you override `--bases` you are changing the candidate list and should treat that as a new pre-registered run:
+  - `python -m physics_test.cli base-vs-alt-bases --bases 360,420,840 --tol 0.05 --max-nCs 10`

 ## 3) Target couplings (strong/weak candidates we consider “likely”)

 We want a small menu of dimensionless targets that are common in physics literature.